 To calibrate, CAL must be displayed in the mirror compass windows.
-If CAL is not displayed, press and hold F/ of for several seconds or until CAL is displayed.
+If CAL is not displayed, press and hold 1 F / 1 for several seconds or until CAL is displayed.

 The compass can be calibrated by driving the vehicle in circles at 5 mph (8 km/h) or less until the display reads a direction.